Walk Details » Short Walks

 Paul Phelan brought the BBC Radio 4 Ramblings programme on this walk.
 You can listen to it online to learn more about this amazing location.

-A moderate three-four hour hike around one of the largest and wildest lakes of the spectacular Roundstone Bog complex (Lough na bhFaoileann; the lake of the Seagulls).
+A moderate three to four-hour hike around one of the largest and wildest lakes of the spectacular Roundstone Bog complex (Lough na bhFaoileann; the lake of the Seagulls).
 A very special walk, featuring extensive rare bog habitat, a series of dramatic lakescapes overlooked by Errisbeg Hill and the towering Twelve Bens Mountains.
 Distance is about 9km with a small amount of gentle climbing.
 Terrain includes rough wet bogland (including quaking bog), sheep track, long grass and surfaced minor road.
 Requires strong hiking boots (preferably waterproof) with good ankle support and grip (trail shoes are not sufficient), along with food, water and outdoor layers (waterproof jacket and pants, hat, gloves and extra layers- no jeans).

-A moderate two-four hour climb to the top of
+A moderate two to four-hour climb to the top of

 Diamond Hill along the